 - All glasshouses, including the Temperate House, the Palm House, the Princess of Wales Conservatory, the Davies Alpine House and the Waterlily House are closed until further notice

-- All our restaurants including the Botanical, the Orangery, the Pavilion and White Peaks are closed for dining in.
-Takeaway options available
+- Our restaurants including Victoria Gate Café, the Orangery, Pavilion and White Peaks are open for outdoor seating and takeaway only

 - Climbers and Creepers is closed